TanerArslan/TanerArslan/README.md

 - 🎓 &nbsp; currently doing my P.hD at [Karolinska Institute](https://ki.se/) in Stockholm, Sweden.

-- 🤔 &nbsp; analyzing big data in cancer research and develop new methods & algorithms using bioinformatics, machine and statistical learning to understand cancer better.
+- 🤔 &nbsp; analyzing big omics data in cancer research and develop new methods & algorithms using bioinformatics, machine and statistical learning to understand cancer better.

 - 🔭  &nbsp; I’m currently working on personalized treatment predictions using multi-layer omics data.